Jasdev2910/Payments-App/README.md

 This Payments App is a comprehensive solution designed to facilitate seamless financial transactions between users.
 It features a unique account creation process that assigns a random balance to each new account, enhancing the element of surprise and engagement for users.
 The app ensures a secure and efficient way of sending money, guaranteeing that transactions are either fully completed or not processed at all, thus maintaining transaction integrity.

-## Features
+### Features

-- **Random Balance Assignment:** Each account is created with a random balance, providing an engaging start for users.
+- **Random Balance Assignment**: Each account is created with a random balance, providing an engaging start for users.
-- **Secure Transactions:** Ensures that money transfers between users are executed completely or not at all, avoiding any partial transaction issues.
+- **Secure Transactions**: Ensures that money transfers between users are executed completely or not at all, avoiding any partial transaction issues.
-- **Profile Updates:** Users have the ability to update their profile information, ensuring their details are always current.
+- **Profile Updates**: Users have the ability to update their profile information, ensuring their details are always current.
-- **Authentication:** Utilizes JSON Web Tokens (JWT) for authentication, securing the app and user data effectively.
+- **Authentication**: Utilizes JSON Web Tokens (JWT) for authentication, securing the app and user data effectively.
-- **Protected Routing:** Implements protected routes to prevent unauthorized access to certain parts of the app, such as the dashboard.
+- **Protected Routing**: Implements protected routes to prevent unauthorized access to certain parts of the app, such as the dashboard.
-- **Sign-in/Sign-out:** Streamlined sign-in process that directs users with a token in local storage to the sign-in page for enhanced security.
+- **Sign-in/Sign-out**: Streamlined sign-in process that directs users with a token in local storage to the sign-in page for enhanced security.
 Logging out clears the JWT token, ensuring user session termination.
+- **Transaction History Tracking**: Offers users the ability to view a detailed history of their transactions, including information on whom they have sent money to and from whom they have received money.
+This feature enhances transparency and allows users to easily keep track of their financial activities within the app.

 ## How to Use